Dreistein/better-xbox-controller/README.md

 * BLINKING
 * SLOW_BLINKING
 * ALTERNATING

+## .setLed(state)
+Method to send a request to the xBox controller.

+- `state`: One of the possible states as String.

 ## Event: led(state)
 This event is sent by the xBox controller when the state of the LED changes.